angular-schule/website-articles/blog/2018-06-5-useful-effects-without-actions/README.md

 ## The example data: Books

-In the upcoming examples we will use a *book list* as our data.
+In the following examples we will use a *book list* as our data.
 The state tree looks like this:

 ```ts